foundry-vtt-community/wiki.js/development/api/flags.md

 #### Without `setFlag`

+While `setFlag` is the easiest and generally best way to update the `flags` field, it's not the only way.

 ##### As part of a Document Update

 > Manually updating a Document's `flags` value does not have any of the client-side validations that `setFlag` has.